Infraste03/KGE_RS/results/README.md

 # Experimental Results

-This directory contains the main experimental artifacts produced by the B2B Knowledge Graph and alternate-learning experiments.
+This directory contains the main experimental artifacts produced by the B2B Knowledge Graph and KGSEQ experiments.

 Only the result directories retained as part of the final reproducible repository are included here.